London banker launches safe ‘Labayk’

 Tanweer Khan said, “Lots of Islamophobic content is on the existing social media - as, for them, it is a numbers game.
 So, the more users they have the better.
 Labayk is about building a community of like-minded people that communicate in a safe environment.
 It is totally free to download, create an account and to use Labayk.”

 The investment banker claimed that Labayk was the world's first responsible social network aiming to promote clean and healthy dialogue.
-He explained he decided to develop the app after becoming frustrated at the way social media networks had become vehicles for abuse, trolling, Islamophobia, intolerance, racism and bullying.
+He explained that he decided to develop the app after becoming increasingly frustrated at the way social media networks had become vehicles for abuse, trolling, Islamophobia, intolerance, racism and bullying.
+"Social media platforms are constantly being called out over their response to this, and it's becoming harder and harder to control.
+However, the culture on most of these networks is driven by profits.
+I wanted to create a platform where people can connect and effectively communicate with others, with similar values, in a safe and non-threatening environment."

+Labayk isn't a Muslim-only platform as it is open for everyone but Tanweer Khan explains that Labayk is built on true Islamic values of peace, respect, kindness, truth and sincerity.

+"And this is what I wanted the platform to be.
+Hatred and aggressive advertising have been replaced with giving, charitable causes, great communication and safety.
+And it's free, and always will be."
+Tanweer says Labayk donates money to worthy causes and campaigns and profits go to charities (chosen by users) instead of shareholders.
+The entrepreneur added that behind the scenes, he’s working on some amazing things like prayer times globally, adhan, duas, Quran with translations, qibla locator, mosque directories, Halal food places, Halal food scanner, Hadith collection, Hajj & Umrah guide, Islamic courses and scholarly channels.
+He said, “In effect, we are trying to build this as a one-stop-shop for Muslims.”

 LONDON: A London banker and technology entrepreneur has launched a new social media platform called “Labayk” which combines Islamic values and the need for a more “socially impactful and truthful platform” for both Muslims and non-Muslims – with the ultimate aim of distributing for free 20 million Holy Qurans to Muslims in poor areas of the world.